Wills & Succession

 In other words in most cases foreign EU resident will have to draft a new Spanish Will including the clause for their National Law.

-If you are not sure which law will apply to your succession or if your Will should be updated, we can assist you.
+If you are not sure which law will apply to your succession or if your Will should be updated, we can assist you for this and inform you about the spanish inheritance tax.
 We will draft the Spanish Will in double column, English and Spanish for you to fully understand it.

 Is it possible to do an online will in Spain?